-Are you paying for expensive search engine optimization services and still not getting positive results?
+Are you still paying for expensive search engine optimization services that brings only little and not enough positive results?
 Discover the culprits behind your stalled success by going over this list:

-1. You use a subdomain instead of a subdirectory structure.
+You use a sub-domain instead of a sub-directory structure.

 Internal linking is one of the easiest and most powerful ways of boosting your site’s online visibility.
 It will not only help users navigate through your web site, but can help your page increase its authority and web traffic, too.

 Focusing on “head-tail” keywords or frequently searched terms may not work for you if your site is still new.
 You might only be competing against more established sites if you do this.
 Instead, stick to “long-tail” keywords that are more specific and refined and are more likely to convert potential customers.

 You have duplicate contents.